Data model

 entities List int [,] IDs list of related entities

-informations List int [,] IDs list of related informations
+informations List int [,] IDs list of related information

 applications List int [,] IDs list of related applications